Free 30-day EA Exam Prep and Tax Resolution Certificate previewRegister to start the introductory access period.Enroll freeView certificate

 Bank Levy Help

-A bank levy can freeze and seize funds from an account after required notices and collection steps.
+A bank levy can freeze account funds and may lead to seizure after required notices and collection steps.

 Overview